-The financial report has been prepared on an accruals basis and is based on historical costs except for derivatives and available-for-sale financial instruments that have been measured at fair value.
+The financial report has been prepared on an accruals basis and is based on historical costs except for derivatives that have been measured at fair value.

-New and amended standards adopted by the group
+New and amended standards adopted by the Group

-The group has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
+The Group has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
 None of the new standards and amendments to standards affected any of the amounts recognised in the current period or any prior period and are not likely to affect future periods.